loris-imageserver/loris/doc/setup.md

 All of these will be updated in the config file during deployment.

-Note that again that __Kakadu is no longer copied over__ by the setup script; it didn't work for too many people.
+Note that again that __Kakadu is no longer installed__ by the setup script; it didn't work for too many people.
 You may use the copy that is bundled with Loris, provided you comply with the [terms outlined by NewSouth Innovations](http://www.kakadusoftware.com/index.php?option=com_content&task=view&id=26&Itemid=22) and this version works on your system.
 Either of these may well not be the case, in which case you will need to obtain a copy of Kakadu 7+ separately and may need to compile it for your system.

 * * *